 Before implementing METRON’s solution, production was unpredictable and the plant was producing at maximum capacity regardless of energy prices.
-Operators had fluctuating processes because the decisions were made based upon personal experiences, rather than more precise data.
+Operators had fluctuating processes because the decisions were made based upon personal experiences, rather than precise data.

 The first step was data collection.
 In order to optimize the efficiency of the mills, the influential parameters of the productivity variability were identified (production, consumption and operational constraints), then contextualized.
-Sequencing rules were built.
+Sequencing rules were then built.

 The factory now benefits from a holistic view of the plant, with personalized dashboards.
 Baselines have been built up to trigger real-time alerts for any drift in energy consumption.
 Optimization actions were implemented to improve the mill's process and stabilize production to the maximum available work capacity.
 Mills efficiency was set up per cement type - selecting the best mills for the right type of product.
 In addition to the gains from improved energy efficiency, the site is benefiting from a Demand Side Management solution, which also allows it to optimize its planning with respect to energy prices.